Ionian school (philosophy): Anaxagoras

 Anaxagoras (Greek: Ἀναξαγόρας) of Clazomenae (c.
 510 – c.
 428 BCE) regarded material substance as an infinite multitude of imperishable primary elements, referring all generation and disappearance to mixture and separation respectively.
 All substance is ordered by an ordering force, the cosmic mind (nous).

 Archelaus

 Archelaus (Greek: Ἀρχέλαος, Arkhelaos) was a Greek philosopher of the 5th century BCE, born probably in Athens.
-He was a pupil of Anaxagoras, and is said by Ion of Chios (Diogenes Laërtius, ii.
+He was a pupil of Anaxagoras and is said by Ion of Chios (Diogenes Laërtius, ii.
 23) to have been the teacher of Socrates.
-Some argue that this is probably only an attempt to connect Socrates with the Ionian School; others (e.g. Gomperz, Greek Thinkers) uphold the story.
-There is similar difference of opinion as regards the statement that Archelaus formulated certain ethical doctrines.
-In general, he followed Anaxagoras, but in his cosmology he went back to the earlier Ionians.
+Some argue that this is probably only an attempt to connect Socrates with the Ionian school; others (e.g., Gomperz, Greek Thinkers) uphold the story.
+There is a similar opinion regarding the statement that Archelaus formulated certain ethical doctrines.
+In general, he followed Anaxagoras, but in his cosmology, he returned to the earlier Ionians.